-Huawei is something of a newcomer to the Western smartphone world, but it’s been hugely popular in its native China for years.
+Huawei is has gone from strength to strength in the UK, after being hugely popular in its native China for years.
 With a focus on affordable yet powerful handsets, the brand climbed to become the top-seller in its home market for the first time in 2017.

 With Huawei making steady inroads into Western markets like the US and UK in recent years, its smartphones are an increasingly common sight alongside more established contenders.

 If you’re wondering which Huawei mobile device is for you, here’s a quick run-down of some of their most popular handsets and what they have to offer.